gander-social/gander-social-atproto/packages/bsync/README.md

-# @atproto/bsync: Synchronizing Service for the Bluesky AppView
+# @atproto/bsync: Synchronizing Service for the Gander AppView

 This is an optional service that may be used to synchronize certain state between otherwise independent AppViews.